Vehicles & Animals: Composition and lyrics

 Vehicles & Animals opens with "El Salvador", which, according to journalist Gareth Dobson, comes across as a British iteration of Pavement "heading for a quick cuppa in a little cafe with their mates the Super Furry Squeezes".
 The song's opening resembles the work of the Beta Band, merging folk elements and sound effects.
 Pott said "El Salvador" is about the band's first year of being on a label and their uplifting "experiences – from going to a dingy studio before we got signed to suddenly touring around Europe and meeting people who work for us trying to sell our records".
 Like the previous song, "Westside" begins as a quiet piece with a loud chorus, eventually fading out.
 It was written after witnessing acts who were copying the style of others, evoking "Everything's Not Lost" (2000) by Coldplay.
 Pott and Roberts used to live in Camden, where they saw people "who were just desperate to be famous".

 "One Million" is anchored by reversed drum loops, ending with an electro bass breakdown in the style of Grandaddy.
 "Shake Those Windows" incorporates country-tinged guitar parts, recalling Synchronicity (1983) by the Police, and deals with music the band members used to listen to.
 "Beautiful" mixes the styles of the Flaming Lips and Super Furry Animals, with Pott emulating Hamilton Leithauser of the Walkmen.
 "New Project" deals with religious tolerance; it starts as a piano ballad and ends with radio noise.
-The Pulp-like song "You Got the Style" is in waltz time and talks about the 2001 Oldham riots.
+The Pulp-like song "You Got the Style" talks about the 2001 Oldham riots.
 The chorus section incorporates a section of "Hot in Herre" (2002) by Nelly.
 "Vehicles & Animals" was influenced by Pott's nephew, who would frequently play with toy animals, cars and trains, and is followed by "Dungeness", which talks about an outing to the town of the same name.
 "Out of Nowhere" echoes the work of Beck and includes elements of funk and bossa nova, and is followed by the ballad "You Know".